go-xorm/dbweb/README.md

 Then visit http://localhost:8989/

-The default user is admin and password is admin.
-You can change it after you loged in.
+The default user is `admin` and password is also `admin`.
+You can change it after you logged in.